-- Pets other than service animals may not be allowed in the shelter but pet shelters will be available nearby
+- Pets other than service animals may not be allowed in the shelter but pet shelters may be available nearby

 Shelter In Place

 Depending on the situation, there are times where it might simply be best to remain where you are - home, work, school - and avoid potential outside dangers.
 In such cases, use common sense to determine whether or not staying put is the safest option for you and your family.
 The City might also instruct you to shelter yourself within your home or business premises.
 This is called “shelter in place” or "staying put."
-Below are the suggested guideline from Ready.gov for staying put:
+Below are the suggested guideline for staying put: